-In addition to the annual community meeting, the LACDA may also involve the public in citizen advisory meetings and or attend other meetings to inform the public on specific CDBG or HOME funded programs.
-The LACDA also holds or participates in homebuyer fairs throughout the County to ensure that residents are aware of CDBG and HOME funded programs that offer first-time homebuyer assistance.
-Lastly, the LACDA, upon request by a Supervisorial District or the public, may attend regularly scheduled meetings by various nonprofit or civic organizations to inform them of available CDBG-funded programs as well as the availability of funding within their geographic area.
+In addition to the annual community meeting, the LACDA may also involve the public in community advisory meetings and/or attend other meetings to inform the public on specific CDBG or HOME funded programs.
+Upon request by a Supervisorial District or the public, the LACDA may attend regularly scheduled meetings by various nonprofit or civic organizations to inform them of available CDBG-funded programs as well as the availability of funding within their geographic area.